 I started Life in a Somerset Landscape as a personal project with the aim to capture various people and wildlife in the Somerset landscape.

-The images are inspired by the county I grew up in and in which I learn’t my craft starting back in the late 1980’s
+The images are inspired by the county I grew up and in the landscape where I started my Photography journey back in the late 1980’s.

-I’ve always been drawn and somewhat intrigued by the history of the land and the people who work it and wildlife that lives there.
+I’ve always been drawn and somewhat intrigued by the history of the land and the people who work it and wildlife that lives in it.

-The images here are approached by me either simply documenting what I discover while others are created to produce a vision I have for that particular location or person within it.
-The project is ongoing as I have time to to pick it up and continue.
+The images here are approached by me either by simply documenting what I discover while others are created to produce a vision I have for that particular location or person within it.

 Do you know of someone or somewhere in Somerset that you feel should be included?
 Please email me and let me know. [email protected]